The best cars for dog lovers

 Volkswagen Passat Estate

-It might not be quite as sleek as the fastback-shaped Arteon, but the Passat’s sleek lines and German badge make it a classier choice than many rivals.
+It might not be quite as sleek as the fastback-shaped Arteon, but the Passat’s classy lines and German badge make it a great choice compared to many of its rivals.
 In estate guise, it’s the perfect dog carrier too.

 650 litres of boot space is more than most dogs should ever need and, given VW’s renowned reputation for build quality, the luggage area (and the rest of the interior for that matter) will stand up well in the face of those drooling tongues and muddy paws.